expresspigeon/blog/src/content/kb/contacts/contact-lists.md

 # Contact Lists

-## Create Contact List
+## Creating a Contact List

 Before you can send your first Campaign, you will need to create a Contact List.
-In order to do this, please click 'Contacts' option at the top menu and then click the 'Create New List' button.
+In order to do this, please click the 'Contacts' option at the top menu and then click the 'Create New List' button.
 You will see the following:

 ![](images/contacts/create_contact_list_1.png)